Davy Jones's locker: Proposed origins of the tale

-Reputation
+Positive associations

 Not all traditions dealing with Davy Jones are fearful.
 In traditions associated with sailors crossing the Equatorial line, there is a "raucous and rowdy" initiation presided over by those who have crossed the line before, known as shellbacks, or Sons of Neptune.
 The eldest shellback is called King Neptune, and Davy Jones is to be re-enacted as his first assistant.

 Use in media

+18th century

+After 1726's Four Years Voyages, another early description of Davy Jones occurs in Tobias Smollett's The Adventures of Peregrine Pickle, published in 1751: